How to switch energy supplier

 Switching energy suppliers is easy, however if you have never switched before it can seem confusing.
 Not knowing what the rules are or how to even start the process means that many people do not even try even though most people can save money by switching to a cheaper tariff.

-So here is a simple guide on how to switch and we'll bust a few myths and give you some straight forward tips on how to switch painlessly.
+So here is a simple guide on how to switch energy suppliers and we'll bust a few myths and give you some straight forward tips on how to switch painlessly.

 Why do you need to switch energy suppliers?

-If you stay with the same company you will be charged more.
+If you stay with the same company you will be charged more so swap energy supplier regularly and you will pay less for your gas and electricity.
 Energy companies like to charge loyal customers more because they know it is unlikely you will go elsewhere.
 They can get away with charging more for the same energy.

 No matter who bills you for the gas and electricity that supplies your home the actual gas and electric you receive is the same.
 No pipes or wires need changing, everything stays the same except the company that sends you the bill.
 Some companies charge more and some charge less.